necatiozmen/movied/README.md

 ### Server

-Clone and install the dependencies for the repo:
+Clone and install the dependencies:

 Go to https://github.com/necatiozmen/movied-server.git